John Halsey won’t seek third term on Select Board

-READING – Two term Select Board member John Halsey last night (Tuesday night) announced he will not seek a third term on the board.
+READING – Two term Select Board member John Halsey last night announced he will not seek a third term on the board.

 Halsey made the announcement that he would not be seeking reelection during the meeting of the Select Board.
 He said he intended to remain very active commenting that serving on an elected body can be very enriching but by its very nature government board decisions are slow to create changes.

-The current Vice Chairman and former board chairman, Halsey, has made his mark over the past six years with his attention to two groups, youths and senior citizens.
+The current Vice Chairman and former board chairman, Halsey, has made is mark over the past six years with his attention to two groups, youths and senior citizens.

 He was on the forefront in discussions over the years regarding youth sports, playing fields and recreation activities.
 He is on the RCASA Board of Directors and has often been the liaison to public safety.